 - (i) When was your central heating system or partial central heating system installed?
-It was in the house when we bought it - (ii) Do you have a maintenance contract for the central heating system?
+2009 - (ii) Do you have a maintenance contract for the central heating system?
 No

 If you have answered yes, please give details of the company with which you have a maintenance contract: